MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/all-tutorials.md

 Protect your applications and adapter procedures against unauthorized access by using authentication, login modules, and device provisioning.

 * <a href="../authentication-and-security/authentication-concepts/">Authentication concepts</a>
-* <a href="../authentication-and-security/authentication-concepts/oauth-based-security-model/" target="_blank">OAuth-based security model</a>
+* <a href="../authentication-and-security/authentication-concepts/oauth-based-security-model/">OAuth-based security model</a>
 * <a href="../authentication-and-security/custom-authentication/">Custom Authentication</a>
 	* <a href="../authentication-and-security/custom-authentication/custom-authentication-hybrid-applications/">Custom authentication in hybrid applications</a>
 	* <a href="../authentication-and-security/custom-authentication/custom-authentication-native-ios-applications/"> Custom authentication in native iOS applications</a>